|

 that the name is directly derived from the number of carbon atoms in the

-etc. - match with the formulae quoted above.
+for 7, octane for 8 etc. to match with the formulae quoted above.

 -